5 Things to know before starting Algorithmic Trading

 As a trader you must acquaint yourself with different charting techniques and chart based strategies that can be profitably applied in the markets.
 There are many charting platforms available with advanced charting features and analytics.
 Some popular charting platforms among traders include:

-Features offered by these platforms include real-time scanning, number of technical indicators, expert advisors, backtesting, company fundamentals, news services, placing trades automatically, forecasting, level 2 data etc. A trader should choose a platform based on his trading style, features and pricing.
+Features offered by these platforms include real-time scanning, number of technical indicators, expert advisors, backtesting, company fundamentals, news services, placing trades automatically, forecasting, level 2 data etc. A trader should choose an algorithmic trading platform based on his trading style, features and pricing.

 Let us take the example of MetaStock to list some of the features of charting platforms.
 MetaStock is a very popular platform and offers solutions for individual end of day traders, real time traders, and FOREX traders.
 The basket of products offered includes: